Hussam-creator/cybersecurity-portfolio/Writeups/Offsec-pg/Resourced/README.md

 ### Resource-Based Constrained Delegation

 **Resource-Based Constrained Delegation (RBCD)** specifies which service accounts or systems are permitted to act on behalf of other users.
 This is controlled by the `msDS-AllowedToActOnBehalfOfOtherIdentity` attribute.
-Since the compromised user `L.Livingstone` had `GenericAll` permissoins, it is possible to modify this attribute, ultimately impersonating a privileged user such as `Administrator`.
+Since the compromised user `L.Livingstone` had `GenericAll` permissions, it is possible to modify this attribute, ultimately impersonating a privileged user such as `Administrator`.

 The attack was performed using the following steps: